|Restrictions:||GSU applicants only|

 The Program: Soka University was founded in 1971 on the principles of humanistic education.
 Its unique and innovative approaches in education have been recognized by the Japan's Ministry of Education, Culture, Sports, Science and Technology.
 The university has been promoting international exchanges since its inception and now has one of the most active exchange programs in Japan.
 The spacious, 810,000-square meter campus is located in Hachioji, a major university community in a suburb of Tokyo.

-Eligibility: Undergraduate students in the College of Arts & Sciences who have completed at least JAPN 1002 or higher by the time of application and a Japanese level equivalent to N5 in the Japanese Language Proficiency Test.
+Eligibility: Undergraduate students in the College of Arts & Sciences who have completed or will be enrolled in JAPN 1002 or higher by the time of application and a Japanese level equivalent to N5 in the Japanese Language Proficiency Test.
 Preference will be given to students majoring in Asian Studies or minoring in Japanese.

 *International students at Georgia State who hold F-1 visas must contact the Office of International Students and Scholar Services at 404-413-2070 to discuss possible implications of study abroad for their immigration status.